thutran/gwc/README.md

+# Against-Computer Match
+Simple usage of conditionals to implement rock-paper-scissors game rules for a player-vs-computer match:

+1. The player choose either "rock" or "paper" or "scissors"
+2. Randomly generate a choice for the computer
+3. Use conditionals to decide the result of the match

 # Product-Addition Match
-Simple usage of conditionals to implement rock-paper-scissors game rules:
+Simple usage of conditionals to implement rock-paper-scissors game rules for a 2-player match:

 1. Each player chooses an integer (input).
 2. Player 1 will play the `player1_number * player2_number % 3`-th element in the choices array.
 Player 2 will play the `(player1_number + player2_number) % 3`-th element in the choices array.